-A paper published in 2007 in Science, in which I found image irregularities in 2015, has finally been retracted.
-For five long years, the journal did not take any action.
-But after I tweeted about it, the journal finally responded.Continue reading “Science paper from Dutch top-institute retracted”
+A 2007 paper published in Science — in which I found image irregularities back in 2015 — has finally been retracted.
+For five long years, the journal took no action.
+But after I tweeted about the case, it eventually acted.

 A stem cell research group at the University of Louisville, Kentucky — famous for apparently discovering an exciting new class of stem cells — could be facing new troubles.